On $(i)$-Curves in Blowups of $\mathbb{P}^r$: Introduction

-To prove this result we study the notion of numerical $(-1)$-classes that in dimension at least $3$ for the Mori Dream Space cases is equivalent to $(-1)$-curves.
-In particular we prove that in the Mori Dream Space cases there are a finite number of such curves.
+To prove this result we study the notion of numerical $(-1)$-classes that in dimension at least $3$ for the Mori Dream Space cases are each the class of a unique $(-1)$-curve.
+In particular we prove that in the Mori Dream Space cases there is a finite number of such curves.
 Theorem \ref{class} extends to irreducible $(0)$-curves with two exceptions: the $F$ class if $r=3$ and $s=7$, and the class $2F$ if $r=4$ and $s=8$ (Remark \ref{rem}).
 Theorem \ref{class3} discusses $(1)$-curves in even dimensional spaces $Y^r_{r+3}$.
-Moreover, we note in particular that $Y^5_9$ is not a MDS and has an infinite Weyl group but has finitely many $(-1)$-curves, which may be surprising (Proposition \ref{prop}).
+Moreover, we note in particular that $Y^5_9$ is not a MDS and has an infinite Weyl group but has finitely many $(-1)$-curves, which may be surprising.
 In Section \ref{infinite} we prove that

 Moreover, in Section \ref{appMoricone} if $\mathcal{Z}_{\geq 0}\langle -1 \rangle$ denotes the cone generated by classes of $(-1)$-curves and classes of curves that meet all $(0)$-divisorial classes non-negatively: